Viasat Internet in Connecticut at a Glance

 Viasat Satellite Internet in Connecticut

 Viasat provides satellite internet service across Connecticut using its advanced ViaSat-2 and ViaSat-3 satellite constellation.
 Unlike cable or fiber providers that require physical infrastructure running to each home, Viasat beams internet directly from orbit to a small dish installed on your roof.
 This makes it available virtually everywhere in Connecticut, from the wooded hills and river valleys of southern New England.
-While Connecticut is densely populated, its rural northwest hills and eastern towns still face broadband gaps, and Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.
+While Connecticut is densely populated, its rural northwest hills and eastern towns still face broadband gaps.
+Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.

 Viasat has invested heavily in its next-generation satellite fleet, with the ViaSat-3 constellation delivering significantly more capacity than previous generations.
 For Connecticut residents, this means faster speeds and more consistent performance, particularly with the new Unleashed plan lineup.
 These contract-free plans offer unlimited data, a major shift from Viasat's earlier offerings that had priority data thresholds.
-Connecticut's 'Quiet Corner' in the northeast has struggled with broadband access despite the state's overall wealth and proximity to major metros, which makes Viasat's expanding capacity especially impactful here.
+Connecticut's 'Quiet Corner' in the northeast has struggled with broadband access despite the state's overall wealth.
+Proximity to major metros, which makes Viasat's expanding capacity especially impactful here.

 Viasat Internet Plans in Connecticut